 An industrial design is the feature of shape, configuration, pattern or ornament applied to a product which gives the product a unique appearance.
 It does not include a method or principle of construction.

 The Industrial Designs Order came into force in 2000 and provides for the registration of new industrial designs or the visual appearance of products.
-For industrial designs to be registrable, the design must be new.
-This means it has not been registered, published, used or sold in Brunei or elsewhere before the date on which the application of registration is logged.
+For industrial designs to be registrable, the design must be new, which means it has not been registered, published, used or sold in Brunei or elsewhere before the date on which the application of registration is logged.

-A trademark may consist of words (including personal names), designs, letters, numerals, or the shape of goods or their packaging.
-Since 2017, Brunei has been accepting registrations for non-traditional marks: smell, sound and taste, so long as an applicant can visually represent the product’s mark in writing.
+Trademark is a sign capable of distinguishing the goods or services produced or provided by one enterprise from those of another enterprise.
+A trademark may consist of words (including personal names), designs, letters, numerals and the shape of goods or their packaging.
+Since 2017, Brunei has been accepting registrations for non-traditional marks including smell, sound and taste – so long as an applicant can visually represent the product’s mark in writing.

-While not compulsory, there are advantages to registrating a trademark.
-A registered trademark owner can get exclusive legal rights to use, sell, or license their trademark, and can stop others from using their trademark without permission.
+While not compulsory, there are advantages to the registration of a trademark.
+A registered trademark owner can get exclusive legal rights to use, sell, or license their trademark and can stop others from using their trademark without their permission.